MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ---
-title: Secure Java Spring boot apps using groups and group claims
+title: Secure Java Spring Boot apps using groups and group claims
 titleSuffix: Azure
-description: Shows you how to develop a Java Spring boot web app to restrict access to routes using security groups with the Microsoft identity platform.
+description: Shows you how to develop a Java Spring Boot web app to restrict access to routes using security groups with the Microsoft identity platform.
 services: active-directory
 ms.date: 03/11/2024
 ms.service: active-directory